 "Alice's Restaurant" for the Internet Age, an updating of the old MIT parody.
 An earlier version of mine was formerly, but is no longer, hosted on Arlo's official site.

 My loose translation of Lope de Vega's Soneto de Repente.
 I bootstrapped this from a Babelfish literal rendering.
-(Disclaimer: I am not recommending Babelfish for any particular purpose, just reporting that I did in fact use it.)

 As Irving Berlin didn't quite say: